COP26 Is Complete, Here are the 14 Highlights you need to know

 6. Fossil Fuel Lobbyists outnumbered each country delegation in a show of force

-Cop26 saw around 25,000 delegates from across the world in attendance, but there was one group present with a rather significant turnout.
-It wasn’t representatives from any specific country, but instead the fossil fuel industry that showed out in force.
+Cop26 saw around 25,000 delegates from across the world in attendance, but one group was present with a rather significant turnout.
+It wasn’t representatives from any specific country but the fossil fuel industry that showed out in force.
 With at least 503 total lobbyists in attendance, analysis of the attendance records show that they outnumbered even the largest national delegation by two dozen.

 There has been a public outcry from campaigners calling for the ban of oil and gas lobbyists.
 The large presence of fossil fuel lobbyists calls into question the influence this industry has on our global leaders.
 This gives rise to the following question: If we know that fossil fuel emissions are at the root of the problem, and yet the very culprits of the ongoing fossil fuel production are given a seat at the table, how can we say that Cop26 is serious about phasing out fossil fuels?